HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

 -   **Temporary**

-    Traces can be set for a temporary period by using the administration portlet **Enable Tracing**.
+    You can set traces for a temporary period by using the administration portlet **Enable Tracing**.
 To set traces by using the portlet, complete the following steps:

     1. Log in as the administrator.
     2. Click the **Administration menu** icon.
 Then, click **Tracing: Gather data about the site**.
 The Enable Tracing portlet appears.